sebasGarcia/challenge-collecting-data/README.md

 ## Part one
-In the map url files the script Wouter_scrape searches for links in a list page showing all of their houses.
+In the map url files the script 'Wouter_scrape' searches for links in a list page showing all of their houses.
 The goal here was to scrape into that list and take each house's link reference.
 For each type of house a file was created of all url links in the map 'url files'.
 Some threading was included to speed up the process though very minimally.

 ## Part two
 We have to create a data scraping code which should work on each url/page of advertisement.
+This is done with the script 'scrape_data_saveCsv.py'
-It was not easy to work on immoweb with BeautifulSoup because of the dynamic nature of website.
+It was not easy to work on Immoweb with BeautifulSoup because of the dynamic nature of website.
 A  number of traits needed selenium to be obtained but we decided against due to time pressure.

 For each of the types of properties a property_type file was made in the map 'property_files'.
-Combined this gives more than 10000 houses.
+Combined this gives data for more than 10000 houses.